 One day, when severely ill, he had a vision of the Blessed Virgin Mary, St. Augustine of Hippo, and St. Monica.
 They told him to eat a certain type of roll that had been marked with a cross and dipped in water.
 Cured, he began healing others by administering bread over which he recited Marian prayers.
 The rolls became known as Saint Nicholas Bread, and are still distributed at his shrine today.

 During the last years of his life Nicholas was bedridden and suffered greatly.
 He died in 1305, surrounded by his community and was canonized by Pope Eugene IV in 1446.
+The remains of St. Nicholas are preserved at the Shrine of Saint Nicholas in the city of Tolentine.

-Quote: "The heavens are not pure in the sight of Him Whom I serve; how then shall I, a sinful man, stand before Him?"
+"The heavens are not pure in the sight of Him Whom I serve; how then shall I, a sinful man, stand before Him?"